hurui200320/OfflineArchiveManagement/README.md

 3. Use `oam media local walk -au <path/to/local/data>` to generate a reference hash on the correct data (assuming data on your local drive is correct)
 4. Use `oam media <barcode> walk -au <path/to/ltfs>` to calculate the hash of files on tape, then store in the database.
 5. Use `oam file check -m local -m <barcode> -n 2` to exam if every file is matched.
 This command should have no output if everything is correct.
-6. Then copy the sample data to other two tapes.
+6. Then copy the sample data to other two tapes and check.
 I keep 3 copies of the same data to ensure safety.

 Tips:
 + Using tools like TeraCopy, you can leave a checksum file on the tape.
 So I can check the file even I lost the database of this software.